COMMON INDICATIONS OF DENTAL PROBLEMS

-"As an Equine Dentist I am often called to horses which are experiencing dental problems"
+"As an equine dentist I am often called to horses experiencing dental problems"

 EXTENDED MOLAR FRACTURED MOLAR DECAYED MOLAR

 - Uneven wear can cause a molar to become extended thus impeding the horse's ability to grind its food, as well as causing damage to the opposing molars.
 Regular filing corrects tooth levels and enables normal wear and chewing ability.

 - Molars can become fractured due to injury.
 This commonly leads to infection and in most cases requires extraction.

 - Decayed molars are due to extensive periodontal disease.
 This is commonly seen in horses that have not had regular dental treatment.
 Sharp edges of the teeth cause feed to be retained in the mouth for long periods of time which results in gum disease and eventual tooth loss.
 Decayed molars are extracted from horses as the ongoing infection associated with a loose molar is a significant strain on the system, causing weight loss, pain and difficulty eating.
 Regular dental treatment will prevent the problems which lead to decayed molars, this is a great advantage to your horse as it ages.